Skip to main contentSkip to docs navigation

 Project structure

-Create the source folders and the empty files you'll fill in below:
+Create the source folders and starter files:

 mkdir -p src/js src/scss